 At GRCC Job Training, a broad range of financial aid resources are available to you.
 Our staff will assist you in accessing financial resources to help pay your tuition.
 If you believe your financial resources are insufficient, you should apply for financial aid by completing an application for Federal Student Aid during the month before your selected program begins.
-Grand Rapids Community College staff can process a financial needs analysis and determine your eligibility for financial aid.
+Our staff can process a financial needs analysis and determine your eligibility for financial aid.

 Job Training Student Loans information

 Students must complete the FAFSA and meet all other financial aid eligibility requirements to be considered for a Direct Loan.

 Student loans are awarded to all eligible students.
 You may decline, accept or reduce the loans offered through your Online Center.
 To set up your account on your Online Center, go to login request and submit requested information.
 First time borrowers need to complete Entrance Counseling and a Master Promissory Note (MPN), (also referred to as Loan Agreement).
 Your award letter contains student loan instructions to guide you through the process.

 The key to responsible borrowing is to learn the basics and manage your loan debt.
 Watch the video Responsible Borrowing to learn about your responsibilities as a borrower and what you should consider when taking out student loans.
 Watch Repayment: How to Manage Your Student Loans to learn about changing repayment plans, postponing or reducing your payments, or combining your federal student loans.
 Also visit StudentLoans.gov and then click on Managing Repayment at the top of the page for more information.